rpires71/milestone1/README.md

 # Personal Portfolio Website

+## Project Overview

+This project is a personal portfolio website developed as part of the User-Centric Frontend Development Milestone Project 1 for the Level 5 Diploma in Web Application Development.
+The website acts as a professional showcase of my skills and experience as a private tutor and educator in Computer Science and Mathematics.

+It is designed with a focus on user-centric principles, ensuring it is both accessible and responsive to different devices and user needs.
+The project demonstrates my ability to combine technical frontend development skills with an understanding of real-world user requirements.

+## Project Goals

+- **Build a responsive web application** that works seamlessly across desktop, tablet, and mobile devices.
+- **Create an accessible user experience** that follows best practices for semantic HTML5 and usability.
+- **Showcase my professional profile** including teaching experience, qualifications, and subject specialisms.
+- **Provide resources and examples** for students to explore and engage with learning materials.
+- **Include interactive features** such as a contact form and downloadable CV to facilitate communication and professional opportunities.
+- **Demonstrate technical skills** including HTML5, CSS3, Bootstrap, and custom styling in a clean, intuitive layout.
+- **Reflect modern web development practices** focused on user needs and real-world functionality.

 ## Purpose of the Website

 As part of my **User-Centric Frontend Development – Milestone Project 1**, a requirement for the Level 5 Diploma in Web Application Development, I have created this personal portfolio website.